-5-8: Upon recording the third level I misbehavior in the class folder and communicating it with the student, a 15 minute detention will be served.
+5-8: Upon recording the third level I misbehavior in the class folder and communicating it with the student, a 20 minute lunch recess detention will be served.
 (The prior two Level I misbehaviors are also recorded in the folder and communicated with the student.)

 Gum chewing is an exception.

-Detentions earned on Wednesdays and Thursdays are served on the following Monday.

-Detentions earned on Fridays, Mondays, and Tuesdays are served on the following Thursday.
+Detentions earned on Mondays, Tuesdays, Thursdays, and Fridays are served on the closest Wednesday.
+Detentions earned on Wednesdays are served on the following Wednesday.